-Heart attacks (myocardial infarctions) are a very common
+Heart attacks (called myocardial infarctions) are very common in the

-occurrence in the

 United States.
 During a heart attack, the blood supply that normally nourishes

-the heart with oxygen is cut off and the heart muscle begins
+the heart with oxygen is cut off and the heart muscle begins to die.

-Some people who experience heart attacks have symptoms,
+Some people who are having a heart attack have symptoms, while others

-attacks.
-One of the most common causes is when plaque builds up in arteries (arthrosclerosis) and prevents blood from getting to the heart.
+of the most common causes is plaque buildup in the arteries (atherosclerosis) that

+prevents blood from getting to the heart muscle.
 Heart attacks can also be

 caused by blood clots or a torn blood vessel.
-Less commonly, a
+Less commonly, a heart attack is

-There are factors that can put you at risk for having a heart attack.
+There are factors that can put you at risk for a heart attack.
 Some

 factors you can’t change, such as age and family history.
+Other factors, called

 can’t change include:

-- family history: If you have a family history of heart disease, high blood
+history: If you have a family history of heart disease, high blood

-pressure, obesity, or diabetes you are more at risk.
+pressure, obesity, or diabetes, you are more at risk.

 Modifiable risk factors include: